Skip to content

 • Autoimmune disease

-Certain autoimmune diseases, like Sjögren’s syndrome, can cause white blood cells to attack your tear glands, thus reducing tear production.
+Certain autoimmune diseases, like Sjogren's syndrome, can cause white blood cells to attack your tear glands, thus reducing tear production.
 Other diseases like arthritis, lupus, and diabetes can also cause poor or insufficient tear production.

 • Medications

 Certain medications can reduce mucus production (one of the 3 tear components) thus contributing to chronic dry eye.
+They include antihistamines, antidepressants, diuretics, and beta-blockers.

 Note that this is just a handful of causes.
 There are many other factors that can contribute to dry eye, including pollution and dry air, allergies, poor tear quality, dehydration, contact lens wear, and more.